davidlevybooth/RandomForestFeatures/README.md

 ![Fungal OTUs associated with forest harvesting treatments](img/RF_Treatment-20_feature_importance.png)

-Fungal OTUs associated with forest harvesting treatments
+Fungal OTUs associated with forest harvesting treatments.
+Input file (-i) was dataToClassify.csv, catagorial variable (-p) to classify was Catagory, a folder (-o) called output_folder was created with resulting tables and plots, and Boruta feature selection was used (-b).

 #Advanced: